-5 4.2 Identification of sand banks
+4.2 Identification of sand banks

 Beach nourishment is recognized as an environmentally friendly method of shore protection, being the method of choice for shore protection along many developed coasts with eroding beaches (Finkl and Walker, 2005).
-It is a practical method use for protecting against storm induced coastal flooding or erosion and structural shoreline retreat.
+It is a practical method use for protecting against storm-induced coastal flooding or erosion and structural shoreline retreat.
 It is also often used for shifting the shoreline seaward and for widening recreational beaches.
-Beach nourishment projects are complicated technical procedures

-- 10 that require careful preparation for successful execution of site-specific engineering design (Finkl and Walker, 2002).
-The grain size of the borrow material is one of the most important factors for optimizing beach nourishment, with several authors agreeing that coarser grain sizes produce steeper, more stable, and longer-lived fills (Finkl and Walker, 2005).
-Sand used at beach nourishment projects is mostly dredged from borrow areas at the seafloor (nearshore and inner shelf).
-That sediment should be obtained at depths greater than the local depth of closure (depth bellow which no relevant sediment exchanges occur - 15 between the nearshore and the adjacent shelf).
-Other sources of sand include inlet dredging, channel dredging or sand retained at cross-shore obstacles (e.g. harbour jetties or breakwaters).
-The Portuguese law defines that all sand (with acceptable or good quality) extracted from the coastal area and off to one mile from the coast must be used as beach nourishment.
+Beach nourishment projects are complicated technical procedures that require careful preparation for successful execution of site-specific engineering design (Finkl and Walker, 2002).
+The grain size of the borrow material is one of the most important factors for optimizing beach nourishment, with several authors agreeing that coarser grain sizes produce steeper, more stable, and longerlived fills (Finkl and Walker, 2005).
+Sand used in beach nourishment projects is mostly dredged from borrow areas at the seafloor (nearshore and inner shelf).
+That sediment should be obtained at depths greater than the local depth of closure (depth below which no relevant sediment exchanges occur between the nearshore and the adjacent shelf).
+Other sources of sand include inlet dredging, channel dredging, or sand retained at cross-shore obstacles (e.g. harbour jetties or breakwaters).
+Portuguese law defines that all sand (with acceptable or good quality) extracted from the coastal area and up to approximately 2 km from the coast must be used as beach nourishment.